 You can fill out additional options by clicking on Show Advanced Options.
 For the WordPress example, this option is the site’s title.

 The Select an Image section displays that Debian is pre-selected.
 This is the underlying operating system that your Linode will run.

 Under the Region section, choose which data center you would like your app to be deployed to.
 Choose a region that is close to your audience’s geographic location.
 When you are closer to your data center, your network speeds will generally be higher, and your network latency will be lower.

 You can always upgrade your Linode later if you need more memory, CPU cores, or any of the other hardware resources.
 Also, you can downgrade your plan if you think you don’t need as much as you’re currently using.
-Furthermore, you can change plan types entirely, like going from a Standard Linode to a Dedicated CPU Linode.
+Furthermore, you can change plan types entirely, like going from a Shared Linode to a Dedicated CPU Linode.